Rajya-V/Water-Sort-Puzzle---Color-Sort/README.md

 📝 Game Rules

-1️⃣ Tap a Tube to select it.2️⃣ Tap Another Tube to pour the top-most color into it.3️⃣ You can only pour if:
+1️⃣ Tap a Tube to select it.
+2️⃣ Tap Another Tube to pour the top-most color into it.
+3️⃣ You can only pour if:
 The destination tube is not full. 📦
 The top colors match in both tubes. 🎨
 The destination tube is empty. 🏺
 4️⃣ Win by sorting all colors into separate tubes! 🎉 5️⃣ Complete the puzzle within the given moves. 🎯

 🎮 Controls

-🎛️ Undo: Revert last move 🔙🔄 Reset: Restart the game 🔃⚙️ Choose Difficulty: Select your challenge level 🎚️
+🎛️ Undo: Revert last move
+🔙🔄 Reset: Restart the game
+🔃⚙️ Choose Difficulty: Select your challenge level 🎚️

 ⚙️ Installation & Running the Game